 For detailed information, employers are instructed to read the Employer’s Guide to Advance Notice of Closings and Layoffs.
 Job Service does not provide advice on interpretation of this law.
 Employers who are seeking advice must consult their legal departments.

 In addition to the federal WARN Act, North Dakota employers are also required to follow state law on employment separations.

-Please read the official North Dakota Century Code, Chapter 27-03-02 Separation Information, for further state guidelines on separations.
+Please read the official North Dakota Administrative Code, Chapter 27-03-02 Separation Information, for further state guidelines on separations.

 Please contact Elaine Wentz for questions about issuing a notice.

 Phone: (701) 328-3066